fabi1cazenave/node-html2epub/README.md

 * [ebook-convert](http://manual.calibre-ebook.com/cli/ebook-convert.html)
 * [GrabMyBooks](https://addons.mozilla.org/en-US/firefox/addon/grabmybooks/)

-And if all you need is a tool to store a web page in a single file, [wget64](https://www.npmjs.org/package/wget64) might provide a better alternative than EPUB documents.
+Note: if you only need to store a web page in a single file, [wget64](https://www.npmjs.org/package/wget64) is a good alternative to EPUB documents.